divramod/dm-npm/README.md

 * Documention in progress.

 ## Participate
-* i like to have feedback.
+* i really apreciate if you give me feedback.
 * i am always open to improve my workflow.
-* so open issues for errors or new features here [dm-npm issues](https://github.com/divramod/dm-npm/issues)
+* so open issues for errors or new features/tasks here [dm-npm issues](https://github.com/divramod/dm-npm/issues)
 * note: i am relativly to npm module development, so forgive me flaws and comment or open issues for improvements
 * i will definetly use this tool for while, because i want to write a lot of npm modules, so stay tuned and watch out for updates
 * look at the [todos](todo.md) to see what will be done